BorisPlaton/localstack-example/README.md

 }
 ```

-If you run the `docker ps`, you will see that new docker container have appeared:
+If you run the `docker ps` you will see that a new docker container has appeared:
 ![2.png](./img/2.png)

-It is a new lambda container that handles logic of storing a document to the S3 by the key that you've provided and content that you've specified.
+It is a new lambda container that handles the logic of storing a document to the S3 by the key that you've provided and the content that you've specified.

-Let's verify that document actually is being stored:
+Let's verify that the document actually is being stored:
 ```shell
 $ curl https://rkxhafng0t.execute-api.localhost.localstack.cloud:4566/local/document/
 ["key"]